Alberts69/Script-Ware-Mac-Themes-Albert/README.md

 I think there is a limit on how many swmthemes you can have at once.

 I'll be making more in a few weeks.

+The code is made by theLMGN and I just changed some stuff up to change the colors.